Mu2e/MLTrain/TrkQual/README.md

 The TrkQual algorithm is trained to classify tracks as either "high quality" or "low quality".
 At the moment, the model implemented in Offline is an Artificial Neural Network (see [here](https://github.com/Mu2e/Offline/blob/main/TrkDiag/src/TrackQuality_module.cc))

 This README covers:
-* where an analyzer can find things they might like to know (e.g. the definition of high quality and low quality), and
+* where an analyzer can find things they might like to know (e.g. the definition of high quality and low quality),
-* instructions for those interested in retraining or improving on the model
+* instructions for those interested in retraining or improving on the model, and
+* a table of commits for each training version

 ## For the Interested Analyzer
 The [jupyter notebook](TrkQualTrain.ipynb) contains lots of information close to the top of the file includings: